NadavShaar/docs/README.md

 # react-npm-publish-guide
-A guide to publish a react component to NPM.
+A guide to publish a react component in NPM.

 ### Prerequisites
 - You should have accounts at github & npm.